How Does the Mobile Office Delivery Process Work?

 We will confirm the contact person’s name on site that will receive the delivery.
 At this time, they will also verify the order’s details, including the equipment and products delivered.
 If the delivery destination is the City of Boston or the Cape & The Islands, we will need a two-week lead time to schedule route surveys and transportation permits.

 A day or two before the scheduled delivery date, our Logistics Coordinator will call you to confirm the date and obtain the job site hours.
-We will also find out if any special instructions accompany the delivery and ensure proper accessibility at the site for the delivery truck and office trailer
+We will also find out if any special instructions accompany the delivery and ensure proper accessibility at the site for the delivery truck and office trailer.

 How are Mobile Offices Moved and Delivered?